-Justification for the Error Bars in Figure 5.22
+Justification for the Error Bars in Figure 5.9

 August 11 is the best day of data from the ground-based campaign, with the longest period of clear weather.
 There were 61 individual spectra taken creating 13 20-minute averages, each containing between 2 and 7 spectra in the average.
-The error bars on the individual columns retrieved from the 13 averaged spectra (on average, 1.8%, with minimum 1.4% and maximum 2.6%), are the sum, in quadrature, of the retrieval noise, the smoothing error and the interference error (described by Equations 5.2.27, 5.2.29 and 5.2.32).
-The measurement error contributes $\sim$ 1.5%, the smoothing error contributes $\sim$ 1% and the interference error contributes a negligible amount ( $\ll$ 1%).
-These errors, however, do not capture the variability of the column amounts seen during August 11.
+The error bars on the individual columns retrieved from the 13 averaged spectra, are the sum, in quadrature, of the retrieval noise, the smoothing error and the interference error (described by equations 5.2.25, 5.2.27 and 5.2.30).
+This, however, does not capture the variability of the column amounts seen during August 11.
 The standard deviation of the columns for August 11 is a more appropriate measure of the error for the daily average, which is 7%.
-For other days during the campaign, fewer spectra were recorded, and so the standard deviation for the daily averages during those days will not be representative of a realistic standard deviation.
+For other days during the campaign, fewer spectra were recorded, and so the standard deviation for the daily averages during those days will be either unrealistically small (for both detectors on August 10 and 19, the InSb detector on August 27) or unrealistically large (for the MCT on August 27).
 I have, as a result, applied a 7% error bar to each day.